PROS AND CONS OF PROTEIN POWDER IN DIET: IS IT REALLY NECESSARY?

 Overall Reduced Cost

 A jar of protein powder might seem costly.
 However, you will see a remarkable cost difference compared to consuming the same amount of protein through raw food sources.
-In other words, consuming protein powders save you more money than preparing meals with high protein content.
+In other words, consuming protein powder can save you more money than preparing meals with high protein content.
 Also, if taken in the right amounts, it lasts longer than the usual sources of protein such as chicken breasts, beef, eggs, etc. So if you are looking to start a high-protein diet, purchasing protein powders makes shopping less expensive when bought alongside the usual food sources of protein.

 Convenience